tgsmith61591/clust4j/README.md

 - Density-based:
   - [DBSCAN](http://www.dbs.ifi.lmu.de/Publikationen/Papers/KDD-96.final.frame.pdf), a density-based clustering algorithm: given a set of points in some space, it groups together points that are closely packed together (points with many nearby neighbors), marking as outliers points that lie alone in low-density regions (whose nearest neighbors are too far away).
 - Hierarchical algorithms:
-  - [Divisive](https://en.wikipedia.org/wiki/Hierarchical_clustering), a "top down" approach: all observations start in one cluster, and splits are performed recursively as one moves down the hierarchy.
+  - [Divisive](https://en.wikipedia.org/wiki/Hierarchical_clustering)*, a "top down" approach: all observations start in one cluster, and splits are performed recursively as one moves down the hierarchy.

+*__Update__ (Nov.
+2015): as of now, there are no immediate plans to implement Divisive Clustering.
+The best estimates for DIANA's (DIvisive ANAlysis) runtime is O(2<sup>n</sup>), as opposed to Agglomerative Clustering's O(n<sup>2</sup>).
+The only reason for implementing it would, thus, be out of the sake of completeness in the family of Hierarchical Clustering.

 ### Things to note: